-The WebSpy Approach
+The WebSpv Approach

 When determining your security requirements, no approach will be successful unless you have a clear understanding of how your electronic resources are used.
-Monitoring your Internet and network usage over a period of time provides you with information required to make important decisions regarding your organizations electronic security.
-In an environment of evolving threats, it is important for an organization to have the ability to identify and adapt to new threats quickly.
+Monitoring your Internet and network usage over a period of time provides you with information ons regarding your organizations electronic security. reats, it is important for an organization to have the new threats quickly.
 The capture and analysis of electronic resource usage at any point in time enables organizations to quickly respond to new threats.
 This flexibility is not available when using a purely predictive approach.
 Monitoring does not prevent the users of a network from accessing certain content.
 This means that the benefits of online research tools are not affected.
 In addition, monitoring also helps prevent one of the three main electronic threats: unauthorized internal activities.
-When an organization¢ members know they are being monitored, they are less likely to use electronic resources in a way that is against the organizations acceptable use policy.
+When an organization's members know they are being monitored, they are less likely to use electronic resources in a way that is against the organizations acceptable use policy.